All Episodes

 That's why we went back to the audio archives.

-I'm telling you, back in 1980, the media and the Washington New York establishment was as disdainful of Ronald Reagan as they are of Trump.
+I'm telling you, back in 1980, the media and the Washington, New York establishment was as disdainful of Ronald Reagan as they are of Trump.

-Now, and I'll tell you something else, and you you're certainly you're not going to remember this because it wasn't, the media landscape wasn't the same.
+Now, and I'll tell you something else, and I'm certainly not going to remember this because it wasn't, the media landscape wasn't the same, but the Republican establishment hated Ronald Reagan too, just like the Democrat establishment did.

 There was a burgeoning conservative movement back in 1980, which was not bifurcated and split up, and there were not any internecine wars going on.